 - Other options are sugar-free vanilla extract or adding a few fennel seeds when pulverizing the dates with the milk.

-- Coffee Ice Cubes: If you prefer, freeze some cold brew concentrate into ice cube trays and use these coffee ice cubes to keep your latte cool without diluting it.
+- Coffee Ice Cubes: If you prefer, freeze cold brew concentrate in ice cube trays and use the cubes to keep your latte cool without diluting it.

 - Milk alternatives: You can use any unsweetened or plant-based milk alternative you love.
 Hazelnut, oat, or almond milk are all great options.